itstommymorgan/vim_config/README.markdown

 2-space setting that it uses for indentation, since I'm required to use 3 spaces at work), which can be found in `vim/config/rails.vim`.

+### SnipMate ###

+SnipMate gives you snippets - pieces of often typed tyext you can insert into your document using a trigger word.
+Checkout the help files (`:help snipmate`) or view the plugin's website at vim.org for more specifics.

 ### Space.vim ###

 Space.vim allows you to use the <Space> key as a repeat key for some complex motion commands (most notably for me, searching - I can search for something and then hit space to move forward and shift-space to move backwards through the results).
 Run `:help space-intro` to read up on it.

-### SuperTab Cont. ###

-This plugin gives you tab-completion in insert mode, which is pretty awesome.
-It can be a lot more complicated than that - run `:help supertab` to go down the rabbit-hole if you'd like.

 ### Surround.vim ###